Goal-guided Generative Prompt Injection Attack on Large Language Models: Related Work

 \subsection{Black-box Attack Paradigm}

 The black box attack paradigm refers to a broad range of attack methods that exploit vulnerabilities in machine learning models.
-Boundary query free attack BadNets \cite{gu2017badnets} and boundary query related attack \cite{goodfellow2014explaining} are two common black box attack methods, whose difference lies in whether the boundaries of the model need to be input in advance to observe the output of the model.
-Other black box attack methods include methods based on model substitution such as practical black box attack\cite{papernot2017practical} and context injection-based attacks, e.g. BERT-Attack \cite{li2020bert}.
+Boundary query-free attack BadNets \cite{gu2017badnets} and boundary query-related attack \cite{goodfellow2014explaining} are two common black box attack methods, whose difference lies in whether the boundaries of the model need to be input in advance to observe the output of the model.
+Other black box attack methods include methods based on model substitution, such as practical black box attack\cite{papernot2017practical} and context injection-based attacks, BERT-Attack \cite{li2020bert}.